AzarashiYifan/classification-uranium-thermal-conductivity/docker_files/README.md

 	$ docker-compose up
 	```

-4. Place the Jupyter Notebooks in the same folder
+4. Place the Jupyter Notebooks in the same folder and access the Jupyter Notebook at `http://localhost:8888` on your web browser.

 ## Usage of Pipenv